Welcome to the Federal Programs website for the Twin Falls School District #411.

 Next State Audit: 2022-23

 Title IC: Funds to provide help for migrant students.
-TFSD uses the funds for Family Liaisons: Elementary School – Claudia Paredez, Middle School – Jamie Saldivar, High School – Jamie Saldivar; para-pros; summer school; and a few supplies.
+TFSD uses the funds for Family Liaisons: Elementary School – Claudia Paredez, Middle School – Mireira Munoz Venegas, High School – Mireira Munoz Venegas,; para-pros; summer school; and a few supplies.

-Current number of migrant students: Approximately 200, mostly at Oregon Trail Elementary and South Hills Middle School, and Canyon Ridge High School.
+Current number of migrant students: Approximately 200, mostly at Oregon Trail Elementary, South Hills Middle School, and Canyon Ridge High School.

 Title III: Funds to help students who are English Lanuage Learners.
 TFSD uses the funds (by federal regulations) for professional development and supplies.
 This money cannot be used to pay salaries except for extended day services.

 Title II: Funds to ensure that teachers are certified by the State of Idaho definition.
 TFSD uses the funds for instructional coaches, stipends, and professional development.

 McKinney-Vento: Funds to meet the needs of homeless children and families.
 Becky Jaynes is our coordinator.